starzynhobr/Game-XML-Translator/README.md

 > Tip: the interface detects available locales from `locales/*.json`.
 Edit or add new files to localize the UI.

+## Using the App

+1. Open an XML file (`Arquivo XML Original`) and, if needed, choose the parent/target tags that contain the dialogue lines.
+2. Select the language for the UI and connect a translation provider (set your API key via the settings button).
+3. Click “Extrair texto” to populate the table.
+You can review or edit translations manually in the right pane.
+4. Use “Traduzir Selecionado” or “Traduzir Tudo” to call the chosen translation service; adjust wording directly in the table or textbox.
+5. Export with “Salvar XML traduzido”: pick the output path and the tool will inject the translations while keeping the original structure.

+> Tested primarily with Marvel Avengers Alliance Redux assets, but the workflow handles generic XML files without namespaces.
+For other games, confirm the target tag names match their structure.

 ## Building a Standalone Executable

 The project ships with a build script for Nuitka: